riverbed/steelscript-netshark/docs/tutorial.rst

 .. code-block:: python

+   import pprint

-   from steelscript.netshark.core import Value, Key import pprint
+   from steelscript.netshark.core import NetShark from steelscript.common import UserAuth from steelscript.netshark.core import Value, Key

 Next, we create a NetShark object that establishes our connection to the target appliance: